IMPORTANT NOTES FOR BUYERS

 THIS IS A PUBLIC AUCTION.

 1. COLLECTION OF GOODS IS BY APPOINTMENT.
-ALL GOODS SHOULD BE REMOVED BY 5.00pm ON FRIDAY FOLLOWING SALE BY APPOINTMENT OR BY OTHER ARRANGEMENT.
 The Auctioneers are not at the saleroom on a 9 - 5 basis.
 Any goods not collected by the appointed time may be taken into professional storage and buyers will be responsible for any removal and storage charges.
 A carrier will be in attendance after the sale and deliveries can be arranged through the cashier’s office.

 Maxwells will endeavour to send items by post if requested and if deemed appropriate (see our Shipping Policy), and all costs including packing materials, insurance, labour and postage will be paid by the purchaser.

 2. NO SALE IS CONFIRMED TO AN ONLINE BIDDER UNTIL AN INVOICE FROM MAXWELLS HAS BEEN ISSUED.
 BUYERS PREMIUM IN ADDITION TO HAMMER PRICE IS 20% plus VAT and is payable by all purchasers.
 Purchase price is the hammer price plus buyers premium.